Sam12354/SoftUni-React-Exam-App/README.md

 ### **Route Guards:**

-The application has route guards to manage access for different users.
+The application has route guards to control access based on authentication state.
+Guest Access:

-    Guest Access: Unauthenticated users (guests) can access the following pages without any restrictions:
+Unauthenticated users can access the following pages:

     Home
     Register
     Login
     Catalog
-        Details (view items with no buttons for editing or deleting)
+    Details (view-only, no edit/delete buttons)

+User Access:

-    User Access: Authenticated users (logged in) can access the following pages, along with additional features:
+Authenticated users can access additional features:

     Home
     Catalog (with full management capabilities)
     Logout
-        Details (view items with Edit and Delete buttons if the user is the owner, or Buy button if they are not the owner) Create (to add new items)
+    Details (shows Edit and Delete buttons if the user is the owner, otherwise a Buy button) Create (add new items)
-        Edit (to modify their existing items)
+    Edit (modify existing items)
-        Personal Space (to manage their own catalog)
+    Personal Space (manage user-owned items)

-This setup ensures that guests can view content but cannot make any changes, while logged-in users have full access to manage their items.
+This setup ensures that guests can browse but not modify content, while logged-in users have full management access.